redhat-performance/jetpack/README.md

 6) Prepare overcloud_instackenv.json which will be used for describing overcloud baremetal nodes from instackenv file downloaded  from the scalelab.
    Tasks will remove undercloud node from the downloaded instackenv file and generate new overcloud_instackenv.json file.
 7) Run infrared plugins

-   a) tripleo-undercloud to install the undercloud
+   - tripleo-undercloud to install the undercloud
-   b) tripleo-overcloud plugin to install overcloud
+   - tripleo-overcloud plugin to install overcloud

 # Documentation
 https://jetpack-docs.readthedocs.io/en/latest/